karanmanglani/MyPythonCode/Project Applications/Cryptographer/Readme.md

-Download the zip and run main.py to acces cryptographer
+Download the zip and run main.py to access cryptographer